Privacy Policy — Smartensity

 Anthropic, PBCProcessor — AI model (Claude)USAPrompt and response content including the profile and pain flags (special-category data).

-Railway / AWS / <HOSTING>Processor — backend and worker hosting<REGION>All data processed by the app (in transit).
+Oracle Cloud Infrastructure (hosting provider)Processor — backend and worker hostingEU regionAll data processed by the app (in transit).

-Sentry (Functional Software Inc. / Sentry GmbH)Processor — error telemetryEU or USA, depending on the planStack traces, user ID, context fragments.
-[UNCERTAIN — region]
+Sentry (Functional Software Inc. / Sentry GmbH)Processor — error telemetryEU region (Frankfurt, ingest.de.sentry.io)Stack traces, user ID, context fragments.
+Health and directly-identifying data are stripped before sending; events are retained no longer than 30 days.

-GitHub, Inc.Processor — support / error-report ticket tracking (error telemetry is filed as issues in a private repository)USAMinimised support-ticket content: error type, technical context, and a pseudonymous reference.
+GitHub, Inc.Processor — support / error-report ticket tracking (error telemetry is filed as issues in a private repository)USAMinimised support-ticket content: error type, scrubbed error message and stack-trace frames, request path/method, app version, a coarse browser/OS label, and a pseudonymous reference.
 The pipeline does not collect raw personal or special-category (health) data into the ticket — no email, pain-flag, or injury content is gathered into the payload in the first place — and it additionally redacts any secrets or email addresses that happen to appear in an error string before filing.
-[NEEDS LAWYER REVIEW — confirm the redaction guarantee is sufficient and that no special-category data can leak into a ticket]

 Public authoritiesRecipients (on a lawful request)Poland / EUOnly on the basis of a legal obligation.